balazsszilardtoth/allmyles.github.io/_posts/2015-05-29-allmyles-moves-into-a-new-office.md

 ---
 layout: post
 title: Allmyles moves into a new office
+despcription: Growing team Allmyes needed to move forward and find a better place
 subtitle: Still in the city centre of Budapest
 date: 2015-05-29 09:25:08 +0100
 categories: news